adityamohancse/greatkart/README.md

 ## 📌 Overview

-GreatKart is a full-featured **E-Commerce Web Application** built using Django.
+GreatKart is a **production-ready e-commerce backend system** built using Django and Django REST Framework (DRF).
+The project focuses on designing scalable backend architecture and implementing core functionalities such as authentication, product management, cart operations, and order processing.

-It supports user authentication, product browsing, cart management, and secure checkout.
+The system demonstrates practical backend engineering concepts including RESTful API design, database optimization using filtering and pagination, and a modular application structure for maintainability.

-This project demonstrates real-world backend development, authentication flows, and deployment.
+This project reflects a strong foundation in **backend development, API design, and system scalability**, aligned with industry-level software engineering practices.

 ---